-The topic of succession plan for family-owned businesses is extensively examined in literature, (Lee et al., 2003; Giarmarco, 2017; Tirdasari & Dhewanto, 2012; Adil et al., 2017.
-Sharma et al., 2003).
+The topic of succession plan for family-owned businesses is extensively examined in literature, (Lee, et al. 2003; Tirdasari & Dhewanto, 2012; Adil et al., 2017; Sharma, et al. 2003).
 There are many arguments derived succession planning is the powerful remedy for family business succession.
 It is suggested that succession plans should be developed as soon as possible so that the founder generation could cultivate the centripetal force of the successor to the family business while they were at young ages.
-The study of Mohammed et al. (2018) has pointed out that SME family businesses are less aware of transition failure and they are more concerned with short-term returns and limited long-term planning.
-Similarly, the most recent PwC U.S. Family Business Survey (2016) found that only 23% in the US and 9% in Taiwan family business owners had a robust and documented business succession plan to prepare for the business to continue in the next generation.
+Mohammed, et al. (2018) point out that SME family businesses are less aware of transition failure and they are more concerned with short-term returns and limited long-term planning.
+Similarly, the most recent PwC U.S. Family Business Survey (2016) reveal that only 23% in the US and 9% in Taiwan family business owners have a robust and documented business succession plan to prepare for the business to continue in the next generation.
 To be precisely carry out succession planning it should focus on two main solutions.
 First, it addresses the desire of the entity as senior leadership to step down.
 Second, inheritor is entirely prepared for himself as willing and unexpected capability to take over the management role of the organization.
-In this study we argue that in order to conduct the succession plan, researchers should have examined two attitudes in mind from both incumbent and successor angles in a bid to arrive at satisfactory answers.
+In this study, we argue that in order to conduct the succession plan, researchers should have examined two attitudes in mind from both incumbent and successor angles in a bid to arrive at satisfactory answers.